foolmarks/randomforest_creditcard_fraud/README.md

-# randomforest_creditcard_fraud
+# Credit card fraud detection with random forest

-Kaggle credit card fraud with randowm forest
+See Jupyter notebook for details.